 - Meat Puppet: Is now one due to Taylor making her brain-dead via suffocation, necessitating Pretender's use of her body.

-- Omni Glot: Speaks the most commonly spoken languages.
+- Omni Glot: Speaks the most commonly spoken languages, including at least one language of a parallel Earth.

 - Super Power Lottery: The same Super Serum that turned her into one of the most capable parahumans, turned almost everyone else who drank it into monsters.